WalletScrutiny/WalletScrutinyCom/_android/com.devere.dcx.md

 Based on the description and images, it looks like this app is a trading platform or crypto exchange.

 The official YouTube channel has an [introduction to the app](https://youtu.be/jO39qX8Bx_s?t=109) where it features various wallets for the supported cryptocurrencies.
 The wallets have options to buy, sell, or exchange money.
-There is no option to backup the wallet.
+There is no option to back up the wallet.

 The Frequently Asked Questions has a tab on security where it states that deVere Crypto is in a partnership with the custodial exchange, {% include walletLink.html wallet='android/com.kraken.trade' %}